EduNLP/textbook-analysis/README.md

 * `demographic`: The demographic category.
 * `count`: The number of terms belonging to that demographic in the given source text.

-TODO: the above script works for unigrams, but not yet for bigrams
+The above script works for unigrams (single words), but not yet for bigrams (phrases).

-TODO: write a note about how this could be used for other types of inputs (e.g. non-people)

 ## Counting the Mentions of Named People